videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/get-notified/media-events.md

 VideoSDK offers various events that can be monitored to obtain information about the media status of participants in the meeting.

-Here are the events which specifically relate to the stream.
+Here are the events specifically related to the stream:

-### onStreamEnabled
+### onStreamEnabled()

 - This event is triggered whenever a participant's video, audio or screen share stream is enabled.
-- It can be subscribed to, from the `useParticipant` hook.
+- It can be subscribed to using the `useParticipant` hook.

-### onStreamDisabled
+### onStreamDisabled()

 - This event is triggered whenever a participant's video, audio or screen share stream is disabled.
-- It can be subscribed to, from the `useParticipant` hook.
+- It can be subscribed to using the `useParticipant` hook.

-### onMediaStatusChanged
+### onMediaStatusChanged()

-- This event will be triggered whenever a participant's video or audio stream is disabled or enabled.
+- This event is triggered whenever a participant's video or audio stream is disabled or enabled.
-- It can be subscribed to, from the `useParticipant` hook.
+- It can be subscribed to using the `useParticipant` hook.

 ### Example